N2Android/thean-hoogenboezem-Android-assessment/README.md

 - [x] Create a generic, reusable version of your chosen design.
 - [x] Display your view at the top of the About screen.
 - [x] Tapping on the image in your view should allow a user to select a new image to display from their gallery.
-- [ ] If a user updates their profile image, their image on the list of Engineers screen should also update.
+- [x] If a user updates their profile image, their image on the list of Engineers screen should also update.
+# TODO [ ] List of Engineers list item does not updated well and should be part of reused list item

 ## Ordering the list of Engineers
 There are no designs for this task.